-THIS EXHIBITION STAGES a parade of some 300 figurines, deities, horsemen, animals and dancers in a state of trance.
+THIS EXHIBITION STAGES a parade of some 300 tribal Indian bronzes of deities, horsemen, animals and dancers in a state of trance.
 They are all from Bastar, an old princely state located in today’s Indian State of Chhattisgarh.
 Approximately two thirds of Bastar’s population are members of one of the registered Indian tribes, the so-called ‘First Settlers’ (adivasi).
 Their works of art are often referred to as tribal bronzes.

 The inhabitants of the Dandakaranya region worship an almost inconceivably large number of deities, mainly goddesses.
-Often a certain deity would appear to an ancestor of a particular family and demand to be venerated in their house.
+Often a certain tribal Indian bronze of a deity would appear to an ancestor of a particular family and demand to be venerated in their house.
 The head of the family would then commission the local metal caster to create a cult figurine of the god, and would leave it up to the imagination of the experienced artist to choose the appropriate attributes and decorations.

 The Rietberg has received a series of tribal Indian bronzes starting in 2008 with a donation of more than 100 objects.
 The donors were Jean-Pierre Zehnder and his wife Dorothea.
 From 1989 to 1995 Zehnder was ambassador to India, where he acquired his collection.
 During that time the second donor, Janine Magnenat Ferguson, was also working at the Swiss Embassy in New Delhi and in 2009 she donated eight tribal bronzes.
 In 2010, another important donation of 93 Indian tribal bronzes was made by Hans and Heidi Kaufmann.
 Hans Kaufmann, who was also a diplomat, arrived in India in 1986.